 Route visitors to your site to use HTTPS.
 This is the tricky part as there are many different ways to do this based on your website configuration.
 This could be an update in WordPress, a code snippet, or it could mean modifying your Apache configuration.

-Again, this is something that we can help you with, both quickly and cost-effectively with our Website Not Secure product in our eCommerce store.
+Again, this is something that we can help you with, both quickly and cost-effectively, get in touch today.

 Chris Breikss, Founding Partner